Artist & Musician Bios

-Kathi’s music career began in Los Angeles in the early 1980s.
+Kathi’s music career began in Los Angeles in the 1980s.
 She played drums with several local rock bands before joining up with The Mustangs, an all-girl, country rock group with strong songwriters and a big vocal sound.
 The band was together for several years, performing regularly on the L.A. country roots scene, including frequent appearances at the legendary Palomino club.
 They showcased with the top acts at the time including Lucinda Williams, Jim Lauderdale, Jeffrey Steele, and Rosie Flores.

 During their years together, The Mustangs did several recordings, performed in Vegas and on network TV, were nominated “Vocal Group of the Year” by the California Country Music Association, and played at the famous South by Southwest event in Austin, Texas.
 While in Austin, they were featured performers at the Jimmy Dale Gilmore and Friends show where they shared the stage with Joe Ely, Butch Hancock and Lucinda Williams.
 The Mustangs also had successful European tours including performances at The Powerhaus in London and the famous Roskilde Festival in Denmark where they opened for Edie Brickell and the New Bohemians.